Tornado (Parque de Atracciones de Madrid)

-The Tornado is a steel inverted roller coaster at the Parque de Atracciones de Madrid in Casa de Campo, Madrid, Spain.
+The Tornado is an inverted roller coaster at the Parque de Atracciones de Madrid in Casa de Campo, Madrid, Spain.
 Manufactured by Intamin, it opened on May 23, 1999.

 Description

 Tornado is an inverted roller coaster with a length of 2,624.7 ft and a height of 98 feet.
 It is unusual among inverted roller coasters made by Intamin in using a chain lift rather than a magnetic launcher.
 It features 3 inversions, 2 loops, a corkscrew, and a 30m drop to 80 km/h.

 The ride was designed by Ingenieur Büro Stengel GmbH and opened on May 23, 1999.
 It is one of five rides at the park that form the subject of physics problems in a student workbook that won the Madrid award for teaching materials.

 Ride experience

 When Tornado starts, the coaster exits the station and goes up a lift hill.
 Riders then drop 30 m and reach a speed of 80 km/h before entering the first loop, followed by the second.
 The coaster then goes through a corkscrew, which is one of the inversions.
 It then goes into 2 or 3 helices before going through the brake run, which takes riders back into the station, where the ride ends.
 The ride lasts 2 minutes.